Skip to main content

 • exclude: Optional glob patterns for schema.table values to exclude

-• accessors: Optional list of rendered context files
+• templates: Optional list of rendered context files

 • columns